 Project Overview

-This independent study explored how user experience design principles are used in recreational cannabis dispensary websites and translated into mobile app interfaces.
+This independent study explored how user experience design principles are utilized within recreational cannabis dispensary websites, then translated the findings into mobile app interfaces.
 Through UX analysis grounded in Gestalt theory and usability heuristics, insights from existing dispensary platforms informed the design of a mobile application prototype.

 Rise Cannabis App